HypothesisWorks/hypothesis/README.rst

 * Write about Hypothesis
 * Build libraries and tools on top of Hypothesis outside the main repo

+If you need any help with any of these, get in touch and I'll be extremely happy to provide it.

 However if you really really want to submit code to Hypothesis, the process is as follows:

 You must own the copyright to the patch you're submitting as an individual.
 I'm not currently clear on how to accept patches from organisations and other legal entities.